 - Can you feel a refreshing breeze when the windows are open?
-A simple, wellventilated flat is preferable to a gorgeous house adorned with gold and silver. - Does the apartment get too hot in the morning or afternoon?
-Can the air conditioning cool the room quickly? - Do all doors and windows close properly?
-Are there any loose handles or parts? - Assess the comfort level of the sofa or mattress, if provided.
+A simple, well-ventilated flat is preferable to a gorgeous house adorned with gold and silver. - Does the apartment get too hot in the morning or afternoon?
+Can the air conditioner cool the room quickly? - Do all doors and windows close properly?
+Are there any loose handles or parts around? - Assess the comfort level of the sofa or mattress, if provided.
 Do they offer good support?